-Once you learn the crucial differences between Ethereum (ETH) and Algorand (ALGO), you are ready to develop a more comprehensive trading strategy.
-Both of these networks provide Dapp developers with a foundation to create upon.
-While Ethereum was the pioneer in this sector, networks like Algorand attempted to improve its blockchain design to create more scalability.
-Here's everything you need to know regarding Ethereum vs. Algorand
+You will be ready to develop a more comprehensive trading strategy once you learn the differences between Ethereum (ETH) and Algorand (ALGO).
+Both of these networks provide Dapp developers with a foundation upon which to create.
+While Ethereum pioneered in this sector, networks like Algorand have attempted to improve its blockchain design to create more scalability.
+Here's everything you need to know regarding Ethereum vs. Algorand.

 What is Algorand?

 Algorand was built to help bridge the gap between centralized and decentralized finance.
-The protocol entered service in 2017 and immediately caught the attention of traders for multiple reasons.
-For one, the network's developer was a Massachusetts Institute of Technology professor and Turing award-winning computer scientist, Silvio Micali.
+The protocol entered service in 2017 and immediately caught traders' attention for multiple reasons.
+For one, the network's developer was a Massachusetts Institute of Technology (MIT) professor and Turing award-winning computer scientist, Silvio Micali.

 The protocol provides high-end scalability and flexibility to the market and saw its mainnet go live in 2019.
-It enables developers to create new Dapps that can leverage traditional financial applications as well as today's most advanced DeFi protocols.
-The developers believe this approach is exactly what's needed to help drive large-scale adoption.
+It enables developers to create new Dapps that can leverage traditional financial applications and today's most advanced DeFi protocols.
+The developers believe this approach is needed to help drive large-scale adoption.

 What is Ethereum?